BitcoinDesign/Guide/guide/daily-spending-wallet/first-use.md

 ## Initial deposit

-Any new wallet starts empty and requires funding to become useful, typically via purchase of bitcoin, or deposit of already owned bitcoin.
-Both on-chain and lightning deposits should be supported, with on-chain funds automatically getting swapped to lightning.
-Swap fees should be explained in advance to prevent user frustration.
+New wallets start empty and require funding to become useful.
+Typically, bitcoin is purchased and sent from an exchange, or from another wallet the user controls.
+Both on-chain and lightning deposits should be supported.
+On-chain deposits should be automatically [swapped]({{ '/guide/how-it-works/lightning-services/#swaps' | relative_url }}) to lightning.
+To prevent user frustration, swap fees should be explained when creating the deposit request.
 For more on this, see [funding]({{ '/guide/daily-spending-wallet/funding/' | relative_url }}).

 {% include image-gallery.html pages = page.images_funding %}